This concept is valid from Intershop 220.127.116.11.

 Basically, product attributes are compared with customer attributes.

-Use case: The shop has a general assortment for all customers.
+The shop has a general assortment for all customers.
 In addition, there are products which are especially made for one (or very few) customers.
 In a B2B context, these products are also visible for all users of the customer.

 The configuration is set up once.
 However, all changes to the product data require an update of the search index to become effective.